apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 }

 ```

+> Note: paths to your `.proto` files will have to include the relative path from the target source to the `.proto` file location.
+> Files **must** be contained within the target source directory.

 In the above configuration, you declared two invocations to the `protoc` compiler.
 The first invocation
 is generating Swift types for the `Foo.proto` file with `internal` visibility.
 The second invocation